 MGT 580 - Internship in Management

 The goal of this course is to gain relevant work experience in the student's field of study by developing specific work related skills to improve marketability upon graduation.
 Students will also build a "network" of professional contacts.
 Prerequisites: MGT 585 and departmental approval.

-MGT 581 - ENTREPRENEURSHIP
+MGT 581 - Entrepreneurship

-Entrepreneurship.
-Three semester hours.
 Starting and running new ventures and small/mid-size entrepreneurial organizations; components of comprehensive business plans and feasibility studies; perceptual processes of opportunity recognition; entrepreneurial innovation and creativity; assessing career interest in intrapreneurship and entrepreneurship; strategic gap analysis.

 MGT 583 - Seminar in Leadership

-Seminar in Leadership - Three semester hours This course provides an in-depth seminar emphasizing the development of organizational leadership as a discipline.
+This course provides an in-depth seminar emphasizing the development of organizational leadership as a discipline.
 It focuses primarily on the evolution of leadership thought and the application of the major models and theories associated with the various perspectives on leader behavior and subsequent follower outcomes

 MGT 585 - Management & Organizational Behavior

 This course is designed to provide an in-depth understanding of individual, group and organizational dynamics in order to influence and manage behaviors in an organizational context.
 In particular, the course focuses on topics such as developing self-awareness, managing diversity, understanding people at work, creative problem-solving, supportive communication, groups and teams, the use of power and influence, motivation techniques, effective leadership, managing conflict, and organizational culture.